informatics-isi-edu/chaise/docs/dev-docs/e2e-test.md

 export REMOTE_CHAISE_DIR_PATH=USERNAME@HOST:public_html/chaise
 ```

-These variables are used in our test framework to communicate with `ERMrest`.
+These variables are used in our test framework to communicate with ERMrest.
 The following is how these variables most probably should look like:

 ```sh
 export CHAISE_BASE_URL=https://dev.derivacloud.org/~<your-user-directory>chaise # No trailing `/`